 The current PSI Land and Resource Management Plan (Forest Plan) dates back to 1984.
 Many changes have occurred since that time, with new types of use, increased user volumes, general population pressures, wildland-urban interface developments, and other factors.
 The PSI issued revised MVUMs in 2009 reflecting updated routes open to the public for motorized use, but was subsequently challenged in court by various environmental groups contending that the Forest Service did not meet their agency obligations under the National Environmental Policy Act and other federal legislation.
 Parties to the lawsuit eventually reached a settlement agreement in 2015, which they believe is in the public interest and a fair and equitable resolution of the dispute.

-The NOI included detailed information such as the project's purpose and need, the proposed action, and the four alternatives developed thus far.
-Development of additional alternatives could result from public input in the scoping process; however, the alternatives summarized in the NOI include:
+The NOI included detailed information such as the project's purpose and need, the proposed action, and the four alternatives developed for the scoping process.
+The alternatives summarized in the NOI and used during scoping include:

 - Alternative A is the no-action alternative and consists of the public motorized routes on the latest MVUMs described in the settlement agreement, less the 30 National Forest system [NFS] routes or route segments that are either already decommissioned or would be temporarily changed to administrative use.
 See the maps or spatial data for this alternative →